TibFinance/TibDotNetSdk/README.md

     * Interac

         This payment method type allows to use Interac to collect or deposit money to a customer account.

+        The following code shows the InteractModel Properties.

+        ```
+            var InteracModel = new Tib.Api.Model.PaymentMethod.InteracModel
+            {
+                Description = "", //
+                InteracAnswer = "", //
+                InteracQuestion = "", //
+                Owner = "", //
+                TargetEmailAddress = "", //
+                TargetMobilePhoneNumber = "", //
+            }
+        ```

 ### Transaction related objects overview.

-This section explains the payment related object overview to help understanding the way to process payment within the API.
+This section explains the payment related objects to help understanding the way to process payment within the API.

 #### Bills and payments.